Become a fashion designer

-This work of making fashion sketches will allow you to precisely define the volumes of your collection, all associated colours and materials as well as all the details which will come to complete the clothes: location of seams, clips, pockets, closures, embroidery, applications etc. .
-You will define how many clothes will be included in your collection.
-You will then sketch these clothes so that they are well in line with your guideline, what is called the consistency of a collection.
+This work of making fashion sketches will allow you to precisely define the volumes of your collection, all associated colors, and materials as well as all the details which will come to complete the clothes: location of seams, clips, pockets, closures, embroidery, applications, etc. You will define how many clothes will be included in your collection.
+You will then sketch these clothes so that they are well in line with your guideline, which is called the consistency of a collection.

 In this video, Anya Camau shows you how she makes sketches of her collection and how she checks its consistency.